vwesterlund/ML-For-Beginners/2-Regression/1-Tools/README.md

 According to their [website](https://scikit-learn.org/stable/getting_started.html), "Scikit-learn is an open source machine learning library that supports supervised and unsupervised learning.
 It also provides various tools for model fitting, data preprocessing, model selection and evaluation, and many other utilities."

 In this course, you will use Scikit-learn and other tools to build machine learning models to perform what we call 'traditional machine learning' tasks.
-We have deliberately avoided neural networks and deep learning, as they are better covered in our forthcoming 'AI for Beginners' curriculum.
+We will incorporate the 'AI for Beginners' material as long as our curriculum requires.

 Scikit-learn makes it straightforward to build models and evaluate them for use.
 It is primarily focused on using numeric data and contains several ready-made datasets for use as learning tools.
 It also includes pre-built models for students to try.
 Let's explore the process of loading prepackaged data and using a built in estimator  first ML model with Scikit-learn with some basic data.